Welcome to

 The older classes play and interact with their junior colleagues and look out for them in our school playground.

-Pupil at St. Aidans NS Ballintrillick identifying leavesMiss Barrins teaches in the junior room which includes junior infants up to 2nd class and Mary Harrison, principal, teaches 3rd to 6th class.
+Pupil from St. Aidans NS Ballintrillick at the Pumpkin patchMiss Barrins teaches in the junior room which includes junior infants up to 2nd class and Mary Harrison, principal, teaches 3rd to 6th class.
 The school teaches the full spectrum of the primary school curriculum including ICT.

 The children also enjoy additional classes at present which include a visiting drama teacher, dance teacher, and music teacher.
 Amongst other extracurricular activities the children enter Chess tournaments, as well as Gaelic, soccer, rounders, Athletics competitions, Arts and Crafts and enjoy cooking/baking on occasions.

-St. Aidan’s school is under the patronage of The Bishop of Kilmore, Bishop Leo O’Reilly and follows the Catholic school’s ethos.
+St. Aidan’s school is under the patronage of The Bishop of Kilmore, Bishop Martin Hayes and follows the Catholic school’s ethos.